tilyupo/qustar/README.md

 - Supports PostgreSQL, SQLite, MySQL and any other database through a custom connector
 - High level features like `refs` and `back_refs`
 - No codegen, works with plain TypeScript/JavaScript
+- All queries are translated into 100% SQL
+- Raw SQL support

 ## Supported database drivers